- Dr Oliver Turner

 - 3.02 Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD

 - Research Interests

-- US politics, US foreign policy, US-China/Asia relations, British foreign policy in Asia, Critical geopolitics, International relations of East/South East Asia, Decolonisation
+- US foreign policy, US-China/Asia relations, British foreign policy in Asia, Critical geopolitics, International relations of East/South East Asia, Decolonisation

 Guidance and Feedback Hours

 - Mondays 10.00 - 12.00.
 Please email in advance.
 For alternative times please contact to arrange.

 Oliver Turner is Lecturer in International Relations at the University of Edinburgh.